Bird herbs – natural herbs & flowers for variety

 - Delivery from our own stock

-Delicately dried marigolds are not only pleasant to smell, but also make a delicious nibble for your little friends.
-Suitable for both rodents and rabbits, these golden yellow flowers provide a tasty and nutritious distraction.
-Moreover, they add a touch
+Delicately dried marigolds are not only pleasant to smell but also make a delicious snack for your little friends.
+Suitable for both rodents and rabbits, these golden-yellow flowers offer a tasty and nutritious diversion.
+They also add a touch of beauty t

 Read moreGive your rodents and rabbits the taste of health with Dried Spinach Leaves.
-These carefully dried leaves are a nutritious treat that will make a valuable addition to the diet of your beloved pets.
+These carefully dried leaves are a nutritious treat that makes a valuable addition to your beloved pets' diet.

 Read moreAdd a touch of sunshine to your rodents and rabbits' daily diets with our Dried Sunflower Leaves.
 These carefully dried leaves not only provide a tasty treat, but also a source of natural nutrients.